-As part of measures to provide financial support to employers affected by the challenges of doing business during COVID-19, a Temporary Wage Subsidy Scheme was introduced in 2020 which ran until 31 August 2020 and was subsequently replaced by the Employment Wage Subsidy Scheme (EWSS), which has been extended to 31 December 2021.
+As part of measures to provide financial support to employers affected by the challenges of doing business during COVID-19, a Temporary Wage Subsidy Scheme was introduced in 2020.
+This scheme ran until 31 August 2020 and was subsequently replaced by the Employment Wage Subsidy Scheme (EWSS), which ended on 30 April 2022.